n6ai-archive/n6py/docs/api/display.md

 :::

 ::: warning
-If you intend to display html multiple times with one preset, then it's best to load the preset upfront only once.
+If you intend to display html multiple times with the same `load` parameter, then it's best to load the frameworks/libraries upfront only once.
 :::

 ::: code-group